 - Preheat oven to 375°F/190°C. Line a couple of large baking sheets with baking paper or silicone baking mats.
 Set aside.

-- In a small bowl, whisk together the cinnamon-sugar mixing until combined.
+- In a small bowl, whisk together the cinnamon-sugar mixture until combined.
 Set aside.

 - In a medium sized mixing bowl whisk together the dry ingredients: almond flour, coconut flour, cinnamon, baking tartar, baking soda and salt.